Eurovision puts spotlight on Azerbaijan human rights

 Ms Ismayilova, one of Azerbaijan's most respected investigative journalists, refused to give in to the blackmail.

-This was a brave decision in a conservative, mainly Muslim country where, although the state is secular, honour killings still take place.'KGB methods'
+This was a brave decision in a conservative, mainly Muslim country where, although the state is secular, honour killings still take place.

 The following week, on 14 March, a video showing her having sex, was posted online.
 It had been filmed with the same secret camera.